| Looking at the history books sometimes

 champion at 20.
 Incidentally Mike took over the youngest ever world champion

 record from William Cook set way back in 1870 when he was 21.
+Mike has played and beaten a list of players

 that reads like a whos who of Billiards from the last few years.
 Players